vincentservio/vincentservio.github.io/_posts/2020-10-17-my_final_projext.markdown

 I had tons of fun working with React Components.
 With a really strong grasp of javascript, React felt like a seamless transition.
 One thing that I did struggle with was knowing when to use a functional component vs class components.
 Class components can be used in every component and function properly.
-In fact if one is unsure on which container to use, it is a good idea to start off with a class component.
+In fact if one is unsure on which component to use, it is a good idea to start off with a class component.
 However functional components do not go through a series of checks related to its lifecycle.
 In result if we do not need state or lifecycle methods, we can just use a Functional component.
 Functional components return JSX, unlike a class container which uses render.
 Functional components do not extend component so it